-Since I spent so much time sitting in front of a computer, a standing desk was on my list for a long time.
+Since I spent hours sitting in front of a computer every day, a standing desk was on my list for a long time.
 Since I moved last year, I finally had the chance and place to get one.
 I did a lot of research, and I'm super happy with my choice.
 For me, it was important that I only get the frame so that I can use a custom top.

 - Custom Top